 It’s located in the “Window” tab and lets the user pick how large or small words appear on the screen.

 Another option is to use the tab slider at the bottom right of the document.
 This tool lets users adjust the document size and preview its look at the same time.

 Becoming an Office Expert

-These tips and tricks should help users get the most out of Microsoft Office.
-And they can set users up for success through programs like the Microsoft Virtual Academy.
+These tips and tricks should help to improve your Office skills and they can set you up for success through programs like the Microsoft Virtual Academy.

 But it’s not always easy to know where to grab the latest and top-rated Office resources.
 We can help.
 Check out our Office Licenses section here to browse through some of the top Microsoft Office products for professionals.